Nexosis/nexosis.github.io/_guides/ApiKeys.md

 * Store it encrypted in a configuration file.
 * Store it encrypted in a password manager.
 * Store it encrypted using a Hardware Security Module (HSM) or Key Manager.
-* Only regenerate one key at at time to prevent downtime.
+* Only regenerate one key at a time to prevent downtime.
 * Regenerate keys at regularly scheduled intervals.